-I’ve just finished a week of VBS Recreation and thought I’d pass along my observations.
+I’ve just finished a week of VBS Recreation and thought I’d pass along what worked for me.

 It helps to have a theme